wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 In particular, this makes it possible to publish a smaller null variant for systems that do not feature suitable GPUs, with a fallback regular wheel with support for CPU and all GPUs for systems where variants are not supported and therefore GPU support cannot be determined.

+### Plugin API

+#### General design

+The plugin API was largely inspired by [PEP 517](https://peps.python.org/pep-0517/).
+However, it was extended to support classes that are instantiated, in order to facilitate single initialization and clean caching of plugin state between multiple method calls.
+For the convenience of plugin authors, both class-level and module-level (with global variables and functions) API implementations are supported.

+For the primary use in building packages and installing wheel variants, the plugin API endpoint is either specified explicitly or inferred from requirements.
+Support for the latter was added as the need to explicitly guess the correct `build-backend` value was noted as a significant shortcoming of PEP 517.
+However, for the convenience of package developers, plugins are recommended to install entry points as well.
+Thanks to that, the developer can install the relevant provider plugins to their system, and variant-related tooling will be able to automatically discover it and obtain the correct API backend values.

+The API means to be absolutely minimal.
+The plugin declares its namespace globally and does not include it in return values to avoid potential problems if returned namespace mismatched.
+All methods are only passed properties in the plugin namespace to reduce the risk of mistakenly processing properties from another namespace.
+The `validate_property()` method operates on one property at a time to simplify the return value, since calling it multiple times is not considered a bottleneck.

+The types used in the API are defined using abstract protocols, in order not to force a specific implementation — especially that such an implementation could end up relying on models deprecated in a future version of Python.
+For example, the relevant data types can be implemented using data classes, named tuples, `argparse.Namespace` or an entirely custom class.

+#### Static and dynamic plugins

+The split into static and dynamic plugins was introduced to handle diverse use cases for wheel variants.
+In particular, it was pointed out that the static design cannot handle use cases where compatible values cannot be predicted up front and restricted to a fixed list.
+For these cases, the API permits the plugin to intelligently process the actual property values specified at build time, for example as version ranges.

+At the same time, the support for the static approach to plugins was preserved in order to facilitate better caching and the ability to pin variants easier for the use cases that do not need dynamic processing.

+Both versions of the API use the same prototypes to avoid maintaining two divergent API documentations, and to make it easier to convert plugin from one type to another.
+The only difference is in the value of `known_properties` argument to `get_supported_configs()`, that explicitly takes `None` for static plugins to avoid accidentally depending on this data in static plugins.

 ## Specification